Track Taxes

 How do I set up multiple taxes (GST/PST/QST) for indirect connections?

-To handle multiple tax rates, you can create a new tax rate that combines both into a single rate.
+You can create a new tax rate that combines both into a single rate to handle multiple tax rates.
 For example, if you have a GST of 5% and PST of 7%, you can add them together and create a new tax rate of 12%.

-From the Reports page, you can generate a CSV containing all the expense information, including the split-out taxes, by going to the Reports tab, clicking Export To, and selecting Tax Report.
+You can generate a CSV from the Reports page containing all the expense information, including the split-out taxes, by going to the Reports tab, clicking Export To, and selecting Tax Report.

 How do I handle the taxes for a receipt that includes more than one tax rate?